Segensworth

 Segensworth is a business park near Whiteley and Fareham in Hampshire in England.
 At the 2011 Census the business park was included in the Park Gate Ward of Fareham Council.

 Location

 Segensworth is located in southern Hampshire between the cities of Portsmouth and Southampton and close to the market town of Fareham.
 It is off junction 9 of the M27 while rail services are provided nearby at Swanwick railway station.
+Segensworth has Park Gate and Swanwick to the west, Titchfield to the east and Whiteley to the north.